kaecirr/EZone_Navigation_Android/README.md

 ***Syncing with the server***: As a user, I want to sync my favourite or recent locations to the backend server so that I can access it from multiple devices.

-***Determining user’s closest node***: As a developer, I want to to add the user current location to the nearest reference point so that the graph can be constructed and the shortest path can be computed.
+***Determining user’s closest node***: As a developer, I want to to add the user's current location to the nearest reference point so that the graph can be constructed and the shortest path can be computed.

 ***Storing node information and meta-data for rooms in database***: As a developer, I want to store the information so that I can use them to present data to the users.